Blog-Reference and Blog-Reference on Aug 9

 What economists do not realize is that to study human behavior ― which is essentially the second-guessing/interpretation of motives/actions of individuals/groups one knows in most cases only from hearsay ― may be interesting and revealing and satisfying but is ultimately pointless, more precisely, scientifically pointless: “Alexander Rosenberg lays great emphasis on the role of intentionality in the social sciences, for in his view this role explains the nomological failures of the social sciences and supports the view that the social sciences (in anything like their current form) can never succeed in formulating real laws of human behavior.”
 (Hausman, 1992, p.
 326)

 The social sciences cannot, for deeper methodological reasons, rise above the level of storytelling.
-And this is exactly what Walrasianism, Keynesianism, Marxianism, and Austrianism is.
+And this is exactly what Walrasianism, Keynesianism, Marxianism, and Austrianism are.
 Neither approach satisfies the non-negotiable criteria of science, i.e., material and formal consistency.

-Economists face this option: either to be expelled from the sciences or to restart economics as a system science.
+Economists face this option: either to be expelled from the sciences or to restart economics as a systems science.
 This means in concrete terms to move from unacceptable behavioral microfoundations and dilettantish Keynesian macrofoundations to objective/ structural/behavior-free macrofoundations.

 Economists have until this day not understood how science works: “When the premises are certain, true, and primary, and the conclusion formally follows from them, this is demonstration, and produces scientific knowledge of a thing.”
 (Aristotle).
 This means that science cannot be built upon behavioral assumptions because there is no such thing as a ‘certain, true, and primary’ behavioral assumption.
 This is the ultimate reason for the failure of both orthodox and heterodox economics and the persistence of science-fiction economics.